Topics

 Overview: Employee benefit programs typically account for one-third of employee compensation costs.
 HR professionals are charged with managing this investment wisely.
 This includes ensuring compliance, controlling costs, having an effective communication strategy and making sure the benefits program attracts, retains and engages employees.

 This is especially challenging in light of rising health care costs and an increasingly complex regulatory environment.
-With only so many dollars to spend on employee benefits a key part of the strategy is to determine how much to invest so that both the needs of the employee and the employer are met.
+With only so many dollars to spend on employee benefits, a key part of the strategy is to determine how much to invest so that both the needs of the employee and the employer are met.
 The regulatory environment has a significant impact on how employee benefit plans are designed and administered as employers ensure plans are operated in compliance with ERISA, COBRA and HIPAA.

 Having a benefits strategy that is linked to business strategy can serve as a significant competitive advantage for employers.
 Clearly aligning the vision of employee benefit programs with the employer's business goals demonstrates how HR functions as a business partner and contributes to the bottom line.
 Effective benefit communications can support this vision and will ensure that both employers and employees get the most from the substantial investment in benefits.